jose-engineer/AdminUserInputs/README.md

 Run `ng serve` inside 'AdminApp' folder for a dev server.
 Navigate to `http://localhost:4200/`.

-You get mocked fake data from an user object inside list-user component.
+You get mocked fake data from an user object inside list-users.component.ts

-Alternatively, the app is ready to run a json-server and make calls to get the data through an angular service(user-service) if needed.
+Alternatively, the app is ready to run a json-server and make calls to get the data through an angular service(user.service.ts) if needed.
 Take a look to db.json file.